kriti-ach/SharedControlPaper/README.md

 # Shared Control Paper Repo

 ## Description
-This project is looking to see the effects of shared control on stop inhibition by creating an experiment which has the user control the height of a {} by using a pressure sensitive keyboard.
+This project is looking to see the effects of sharing control with an aritificial intelligence (AI) agent on response inhibition by creating an experiment which has the user control the movement of a dot inside a ring by using a pressure sensitive keyboard.
+You will need a Wooting 60HE keyboard to run this experiment.

 ## Installation and Running Notebooks
 Clone the repository using: